 Study abroad course availability will influence the selection of UW-Madison courses in the major.

 Italian Education Advising

 Consult with advising staff in the School of Education Student Services office, Room 139 Education Building, 1000 Bascom Mall, 608-262-1651, for general questions regarding certification to teach Italian.
 Current students should schedule an appointment online through the Starfish app in MyUW.
-Appointments can also be made through email at email@example.com, by calling 608-262-1651, or in person once the office has reopened.
+Appointments can also be made through email at firstname.lastname@example.org, by calling 608-262-1651, or in person.
 Students may want to meet with an undergraduate advisor in the French and Italian department regarding course sequencing and other aspects of this field of study.